-The Company's frozen juice treats and desserts are marketed primarily under the LUIGI'S, WHOLE FRUIT, ICEE and MINUTE MAID brand names.
+The Company's frozen juice treats and desserts are marketed primarily under the LUIGI'S, FRUIT-A-FREEZE, WHOLE FRUIT, ICEE, BARQ'S and MINUTE MAID brand names.
 Frozen juice treats and desserts are sold in the Food Service and Retail Supermarkets segments.
-Frozen juice treats and dessert sales were 11% of the Company's revenue in 2013, 13% of the Company's revenue in 2012 and 14% of the Company's revenue in 2011.
+Frozen juice treats and dessert sales were 14% of the Company's revenue in 2011, 14% in fiscal year 2010 and 13% in 2009.

-The Company's school food service MINUTE MAID and WHOLE FRUIT frozen juice bars and cups are manufactured from an apple and pineapple juice concentrate to which water, sweeteners, coloring (in some cases) and flavorings are added.
-The juice bars and cups contain three to four ounces of apple or pineapple juice and 100% of the daily US FDA value of vitamin C. The juice bars are produced in various flavors and are packaged in a sealed push-up paper container referred to as the Milliken M-pak, which the Company believes has certain sanitary and safety advantages.
+The Company's school food service MINUTE MAID and WHOLE FRUIT frozen juice fruit bars are manufactured from an apple or pear juice base to which water, sweeteners, coloring (in some cases) and flavorings are added.
+The juice bars contain two to three ounces of apple or pear juice and the minimum daily requirement of vitamin C, and qualify as reimbursable items under the USDA school lunch program.
+The juice bars are produced in various flavors and are packaged in a sealed push-up paper container referred to as the Milliken M-pak, which the Company believes has certain sanitary and safety advantages.

 The balance of the Company's frozen juice treats and desserts products are manufactured from water, sweeteners and fruit juice concentrates in various flavors and packaging including cups, tubes, sticks, M-paks, pints and tubs.
-Several of the products contain ice cream and WHOLE FRUIT contains pieces of fruit.
+Several of the products contain ice cream and FRUIT-A-FREEZE and WHOLE FRUIT contain pieces of fruit.